dssg/hitchhikers-guide/tech-tutorials/testtesttest/ds_testing.md

 The example above is a bit naive, but it hopefully gives you an idea on how to take out the randomness by setting the seed, let's see a more robust example.

-Another approach is to test your function enough number and test that the results falls into an interval.
+Another approach is to test your function enough number and check the result against an interval and not an specific value.
 Let's see how to test a function that draws one sample from the normal distribution:

 ```python
 # normal_sample.py